03 Dec 2018

 Throughout the evolution of television services, from black and white to colour and then from analogue to digital, broadcasting has continued to advance, keeping pace with ongoing shifts in technology and delivering new higher quality experiences to viewers, reliably and efficiently.

-From the start, broadcast television (and of course radio) has played and continues to play a fundamental role in establishing and forming our national identity.
-In a country the size and geographic dispersity of Australia, television and radio are an integral source of social, political and cultural matters for all communities.
+Broadcast television (and of course radio) has played and continues to play a fundamental role in forming our national identity.
+Due to Australia’s size and geographic dispersity, television and radio are an integral source of social, political and cultural matters for all communities.

 The first live transmission of 4K content over the terrestrial platform showcased a performance from the inspirational Bangarra Dance Theatre.
 For the first time on broadcast television viewers watching could see the intricacies of the performance, from the movement and choreography, to the emotion on the faces of the performers, creating a truly immersive experience.
 Bringing local stories from Aboriginal communities, and the indigenous heritage of our country, into the homes of Australians, reiterates the important role of the local broadcast industry in supporting our national identity.